quanyang/quanyang.github.io/_posts/blog/2016-04-22-defense-of-the-applications.md

 ![](/resources/images/dota/SQL2.png){: width="350px"}![](/resources/images/dota/SQL2.5.png){: width="350px"}

 This is the same application that was vulnerable to XSS earlier and this time, it is also vulnerable to SQLi with many of the endpoints vulnerable.
-However, exploitation is a little bit more tricky due to the way queries were written.
-Likewise, this would not be possible with the use of a framework or prepared statements.
+It is noticeable that the difference between the two reponse is in the number of quotes, which strongly indicates an SQL error that happens when an opening quote is not closed.
+However, exploitation for this particular application is a little bit more tricky due to the way queries were written.
+Likewise, SQL injection would not have been possible with the use of a framework or prepared statements.

 ![](/resources/images/dota/SQL3.png)
 ![](/resources/images/dota/SQL3.5.png)